armcuellar/README-Generator/README.md

 To run the application you must

-run NPM i
+`run NPM i`

-and then node index
+and then `node index`

 ## Usage
-When the questions are answered thorugh the aplication a readme file will be generated.
+When the questions are answered through the application a readme file will be generated.

 [Video link of how to use README GENERATOR](https://watch.screencastify.com/v/pbb1u3xIATkntgEyinyu)